dineshkummarc/frontend-bootstrap/README.md

 # Bootstrap repository for frontend development

-This is a bootstrap repository for kickstart developing the frontend of web applications with [backbone.js](http://documentcloud.github.com/backbone/)
+This is a bootstrap repository for kickstart developing the frontend of web applications with [backbone.js](http://documentcloud.github.com/backbone/), [json2.js](https://github.com/douglascrockford/JSON-js), [underscore](https://github.com/documentcloud/underscore) and [twitter bootstrap](https://github.com/twitter/bootstrap) including the [glyphicons](http://glyphicons.com/).
+This repository if free for use and changes.
+You can do whatever you want, though please check the license models of the included libraries mentioned before.

 ## How to kickstart